HANUMAN JAYANTI

 Thereafter the story of Hanumanji is inextricably interwoven with that of Lord Rama, and is exhaustively dealt with in the Ramayana of Valmiki and the Ramacharitamanasa of Goswami Tulasidas.

-Lord Rama for as long as He lived a human life on earth.
 Hanumanji met Bhima in the forest and recognised him as his spiritual brother.
 (They were both born with the blessings of Pavandev).
 Hanumanji promised to aid the Pandavas in the battle of Kurukshetra.
 There Hanumanji positions himself on the flag of Arjuna’s chariot, thus stabilising and protecting it.
 Hanumanji’s flag signifies sense control and mind control that gives victory to the higher nature over the lower nature.
 Wherever the servant of Lord Rama is, there, victory is secured.

 General